 Decorative graphic

-An Update on Monkeypox
+An Update on Mpox

-Harvard University Health Services (HUHS) continues to monitor the rise in monkeypox cases which prompted the World Health Organization (WHO) and the United States government to issue health emergency declarations.
+Harvard University Health Services (HUHS) continues to monitor the rise in mpox cases which prompted the World Health Organization (WHO) and the United States government to issue health emergency declarations.
 According to the Centers for Disease Control and Prevention (CDC), thousands in the U.S. have contracted the illness, including many cases in Massachusetts.
 This is an evolving situation.

 What Are the Symptoms?

-Monkeypox symptoms include a pimple or blister-like rash as well as fever, fatigue, and swollen lymph nodes.
+Mpox symptoms include a pimple or blister-like rash as well as fever, fatigue, and swollen lymph nodes.
 The CDC has examples of these rashes and blisters on their website.

-How Is Monkeypox Transmitted?
+How Is Mpox Transmitted?

 The virus does not spread through a casual interaction like hugging.
 It is spread through close, personal, often skin-to-skin contact.
 Direct skin-to-skin contact can happen during intimate contact.
 People who do not have symptoms are not considered infectious.

 In this current outbreak, many of the cases are among social networks of people who self-identify as gay or bisexual and other men who have sex with men.
 As noted above, intimate contact (kissing, cuddling, and sex) is one route of transmission.
 Other modes of transmission include direct contact with infectious rashes, scabs, or body fluids and touching items (linens and clothing) previously touched by infectious rashes or body fluids.
-More on the illness can be found on Mass General Brigham’s monkeypox webpage
+More on the illness can be found on Mass General Brigham’s mpox webpage

 • Washing your hands often and thoroughly.